livecodelife/fareharbor_external_api/README.md

 Many methods take a hash as an argument.
 Check the documentation above to make sure you are inputting your arguments correctly, and have included all the necessary arguments and formatted them correctly.

-If you are having difficult setting your environment variables, make sure they are properly working by first testing them out in Postman.
+If you are having difficulty setting your environment variables, make sure they are properly working by first testing them out in Postman.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fareharbor_external_api.

 ## License